 Post Extraction Advice

 Here at Smile Hub Dental Clinic in Bayside Medical Centre, we believe that the correct post extraction steps are vital for an extraction area to heal properly.
 Our expert dentist will always provide you with a thorough list of post extraction instructions to ensure there are no complications after your extraction.
 The following points are all of the steps that need to be taken to prevent any problems after an extraction.
+Your best dentist for post extraction advice in Dublin.

 - It is important to keep the diet soft and try to eat on the other side to avoid food getting trapped in the socket.
 Avoid drinking alcohol or hot drinks especially while you are still numb to avoid you burning the numb area.